A delicious dish of crème caramel. Photo by Rafa Irusta | Dreamstime.

 See Bavarian cream.

-Crème Brûlée The richest and thickest of the three classic, silky, baked French custards (crème caramel and pot de crème are the others).
-All three are made of eggs, sugar, milk and/or cream in different proportions, along with a flavoring such as vanilla.
-Crème brûlée is made of all heavy cream and egg yolks, and is topped with a brittle layer of caramelized sugar (brûlée is French burnt, crème brûlée means “burnt custard”).
+The richest and thickest of the three classic, silky, baked French custards (crème caramel and pot de crème are the others).
+All three are made from eggs, sugar, milk and/or cream in different proportions, along with a flavoring such as vanilla.
+Crème brûlée is made from heavy cream and egg yolks, and is topped with a brittle layer of caramelized sugar (brûlée is French for “burnt,” crème brûlée means “burnt custard”).
 The sugar is usually burned under a salamander or other intense heat source.
 Crème brûlée can be served cold or warm, and is usually served in individual ramekins.
-While the traditional custard base is flavored with just vanilla, variations include chocolate and the entire international spice cabinet, liqueurs, green tea, et al.
+While the traditional custard base is flavored with just vanilla, variations include chocolate and the entire international spice cabinet, liqueurs, green tea, etc.

 The Spanish crema catalana, which has been made since the 18th century, predates the French crème brûlée, which dates from the late 18th century, and the U.K.’s Cambridge Burnt Cream or Trinity Cream, which was introduced almost century later, in the 1860s.